droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 * More than thirty years ago, Leo finally died, his spirit arising as a **ghost** that reunited with the tormented spirits of the castle guards, forming a **gallows speaker.** As he lurked unseen among Wachterhaus, he came to learn that he had been granted the release of death on the same night that Fiona Wachter—then a teenager—had fled her family estate, destroying an enchanted ruby gemstone that Strahd had given Lovina’s family as security should Leo ever escape.
 * Not long after his death, Leo killed the Wachters that remained at Wachterhaus, but was unable to finish the job when Fiona Wachter sealed him out.
 Now, however, Leo seeks to “rip out the poisoned Wachter family tree, root and branch,” and finally “see justice done.”

-A player who makes a successful DC 15 Wisdom (Insight) check discerns that the gallows speaker’s words are a half-truth at best.
+A player who makes a successful DC 15 Perception check to Sense Motive discerns that the gallows speaker’s words are a half-truth at best.
 If challenged, it reveals the truth:

 * In life, Leo was an assassin of the Ba’al Verzi who betrayed his order’s vows when he sought to kill Strahd in vengeance for the death of his brother, Reinhold, who Strahd knowingly sent to die to win a battle against the Order of the Silver Dragon.
 * On the morning of Sergei’s wedding, Leo climbed to the window of Strahd’s royal chambers, carrying with him a cursed Ba’al Verzi dagger that prevented its victims from being resurrected.